-8.25 Southern Water is additionally the statutory undertaker for the provision of a water supply to service the development.
+8.26 Southern Water is additionally the statutory undertaker for the provision of a water supply to service the development.
 Again, such provision is a matter secured under the Water Industry Act 1991 and would provide the legal mechanism to secure additional capacity in the local network through additional off site mains or improvements to existing mains.
-Measures to minimise water consumption and the demand for water resources can also be secured via planning condition to ensure that the proposed development complies with policy ENV09 of the Local Plan (or equivalent within a Revised Local Plan).
+Measures to minimise water consumption and the demand for water resources can also be secured via planning condition to ensure that the proposed development complies with policy ENV09 of the Local Plan.